meetar/fjord.style/_posts/2013-09-06-journey-to-the-center-of-web-3d.md

 (All the demos in this post are collected at [https://github.com/meetar/threejs-shader-demos](https://github.com/meetar/threejs-shader-demos).)

-(This post was originally published at http://edgeca.se/journey-to-the-center-of-web3d/ .)
+<span class="note">This post was originally published at http://edgeca.se/journey-to-the-center-of-web3d/.</span>